pwichmann/deep-learning-with-vector-graphics-book/quiver_book/04_data_representation/preprocessing/first_steps.md

 ## (4) Dealing with color gradients

 SVGs containing color linear or radial gradients may or may not need to be treated -- depending on the chosen data representation.
 For the sake of simplicity, we may want to replace a gradient by a single color.
+This could avoid the issue of reconstructed or generated images looking as if they had been painted using watercolors.

 ## (5) Width, height, and viewbox